-In an effort to minimize the potential spread of the COVID-19 virus and for the protection of our individuals being served and staff, we have found it necessary to close the day program at the TASC skill building center from Tuesday, March 17, 2020 through April 13, 2020.
+In an effort to minimize the potential spread of the COVID-19 virus and for the protection of our individuals being served and staff, we have found it necessary to close the TASC Skill Building Center.
 We acknowledge the hardship that this may put on parents, guardians, other providers and staff but we feel the well-being of our clients and staff must be our top priority at this time.
-TASC day services will resume on April 14 unless otherwise notified.
+The TASC center will reopen when Governor Reynolds authorizes us to do so.
+We have developed a “phased in” process and will be in contact with persons served individually once we are informed of the date we may reopen.

 TASC, Inc. was presented with a Governor’s Volunteer Award for outstanding commitment and service.
 The award was presented to TASC at a special recognition ceremony held on Thursday, October 31, 2019 at the Gallagher Bluedorn Performing Arts Center in Cedar Falls.
 TASC was nominated by Tina Greenfield at the Iowa Department of Transportation for this award for participating in Iowa’s Adopt-A-Highway program for the past 10 years.
 Pictured above: Governor Kim Reynolds, Sheila Schulte, Laura Miller, Vicky Phipps and University of Northern Iowa President Mark Nook.